 Nicola Bellini is Professor of Management at the Scuola Superiore Sant’Anna in Pisa, Italy.
-He has held Visiting Professorships at Stanford’s Breyer Center for Overseas Studies in Florence, the University of Sassari, the University of Pisa, GSSI L’Aquila, and the Grenoble Ecole de Management.
+He also teaches as visiting professor at the University of Pisa, LUISS in Rome and IULM University in Milan.
 From 2014 to 2018 he served as Director of the Tourism Management Institute at the La Rochelle Business School in France.
 From 2009 to 2011 he was the Director of the Regional Institute for the Economic Planning of Tuscany – IRPET.
 From 2007 to 2014 he was Director of the Galileo Galilei Italian Institute in Chongqing (PRC) and Co-Director of the Confucius Institute in Pisa.
-From 2012 to 2016 he also served as an expert for the EU Commission on Regional strategies for smart specialization.
-He is the author and editor of numerous books and articles on industrial policy, local and regional development, business support services, place branding, and tourism.
+He also served as an expert for the EU Commission on Regional strategies for smart specialization (2012-2016) and on Sustainable urban tourism (2022).
+He is the author and editor of numerous books and articles on industrial policy, local and regional development, place branding, and tourism.

 Ermelinda M. Campani